MehdiK/www.mehdi-khalili.com/src/documents/posts/2014-02-05-github-wishlist.html.md

 You can find some (magic) solution for setting up custom domain for project pages [here](http://stackoverflow.com/questions/9082499/custom-domain-for-github-project-pages) but it would be great if GitHub could provide proper guidance or solution for GitHub project pages.

 ###Better and wider themes for GitHub pages
 There are very few prepackaged themes for GitHub pages and they are not particularly appealing.
-The body width, like GitHub itself (more of this shortly), is also unnecessarily narrow.
+The body width, like GitHub itself (more about this shortly), is also unnecessarily narrow.
 This is not necessarily related to project pages as the same applies to User pages too.

 It would be great if more themes were added for Automatic Page Generator.
 There are plenty of nice [themes for Jekyll](http://jekyllthemes.org/) that GitHub can pull in.